 Help us keep developing Pioneering treatments to restore patients’ quality of life that have suffered physical trauma.

 RAFT is a registered charity and receives no Government funding.
 Our pioneering research relies on the generous financial support of a wide range of individuals, trusts and companies.

+RAFT strives for excellence through a safe fundraising environment for all donors.
 Should we have concerns regarding the vulnerability of a donor, for example, a lack of capacity, then we would not take a donation.

 For further information about the Fundraising Regulator or you have any complaints about RAFT and its fundraising, please visit www.fundraisingregulator.org.uk.